oliverjam/learn-react/04-perfect-effects/README.md

 }
 ```

-Now our effect will only re-run if the `count` changes.
+Now our effect will only re-run if the value of `count` in the current render is different to what it was in the previous render.

 ### Running once

 Sometimes your effect will not be dependent on _any_ props or state, and you only want it to run once (after the component renders the first time).
-In this case you can pass an empty array as the second argument to `useEffect()`, to signify that the effect has no dependencies and never needs to re-run.
+In this case you can pass an empty array as the second argument to `useEffect()`, to signify that the effect has no dependencies and never needs to be re-run.

-For example if we wanted our counter to be controlled by the "up" arrow key instead:
+For example if we wanted our counter to increment when the "up" arrow key is pressed:

 ```jsx
 function Counter(props) {